Dealing with the current-job question for your LinkedIn Profile can be a hassle.

 This will help prevent others from reading too much into your length of unemployment, especially if it stretches out longer than anticipated.

-The Bottom Line on What to Put on LinkedIn When You are Unemployed
+The Bottom Line on LinkedIn Headlines When You are Unemployed

 Should you decide to use your job-seeking status in a “current” job on LinkedIn, consider these best practices, which will help boost your findability and value message to employers.